emnify/product-docs/docs/portal/sims-and-devices/lifecycle-management.md

 - To visit the [SIM Shop](https://portal.emnify.com/sim-order) select **Order SIMs**
 - To [register SIMs](https://portal.emnify.com/sim-registration), either individually or in batches, select **Register SIMs**.

-## Managing devices
+## Manage devices

 You can manage your devices from the [Connected Devices](https://portal.emnify.com/connected-devices) page.

-#### Creating a new device
+#### Create a new device

-As part of the SIM registration process, you can [create a new device](/userguide/quickstart/registering-sims#creating-a-new-device) for the newly registered SIM while you are still in the SIM registration dialog.
+As part of the SIM registration process, you can [create a new device](/quickstart/register-sims#create-a-new-device) for the newly registered SIM while you are still in the SIM registration dialog.

 If you want to create a new device to be used with an unattached SIM, navigate to [Connected Devices](https://portal.emnify.com/connected-devices) and select **Add Device**.
 After providing a name for the new device and selecting device policies, you can select a SIM from the list of registered, unassigned SIMs, or you can search for a specific SIM under **Assign SIM (optional)**.

-### Getting your device online
+### Get your device online

-If this is your first time configuring a device for network connectivity, see the instructions in the [Quickstart guide](/quickstart/) for how to [get your first device online](/userguide/quickstart/devices/apn-configuration).
+If this is your first time configuring a device for network connectivity, see the instructions in the [Quickstart guide](/quickstart/) for how to [get your first device online](/apn-configuration).

-### Getting device information
+### Get device information

 To view all information about a device, navigate to [Connected Devices](https://portal.emnify.com/connected-devices), find it in the list, and select **Details**.